Photograph by W A Rouch

-It's estimated that 90-95% of the current global Thoroughbred population traces in pedigree topline to Eclipse 1764.
+It's estimated that 90-95% of the current global Thoroughbred population traces in pedigree topline to Eclipse (1764), the modern patrilineal conduit of the Darley Arabian in the Thoroughbred.
 A substantial majority of those tracing to Eclipse do so through Phalaris whose 'market share' continues to increase steadily, over a century after he was foaled.
-Countless quantities of paper, ink, and bandwidth have been devoted to these facts, all too often using them to mythologize the potency of hypothetical patrilineally inherited traits or, worse, blaming Phalaris for anything and everything perceived to be wrong with the Thoroughbred.
-Neither the mythology nor the blame is justified.
+Countless quantities of paper, ink, and bandwidth have been devoted to these facts, all too often in the process of constructing myths heavily dependent on the assumption that Phalaris' dominance in pedigree top lines is due to genetic factors exclusive to a 'sire line'.

-Perhaps the simplest explanation for Phalaris' long term sire line success is that 'it had to be someone'.
+Perhaps the simplest and most plausible explanation for Phalaris' long term 'sire line' success is that it had to be someone.
 Within the artificial breeding environment of the Thoroughbred far fewer males are required than females.
 Tail male descendancies inevitably contract, especially since the advent of larger books and stallion shuttling.
-Sooner or later, most contract into extinction.
-In the Thoroughbred about 40 historic sire lines have already gone extinct.
-A few eventually get a stallion successful enough that the tail male descendancy signficantly re-expands.
+Sooner or later, most contract into extinction; in the Thoroughbred about 40 historic sire lines have already vanished for want of a sire successful enough in the stud that demand for his sons and grandsons re-expanded his line.

-Phalaris is simply one such very successful re-expansion in the Eclipse tail male descendancy.
-A nod to Chaucer for his assistance in the endeavour is definitely in order.
+Phalaris simply represents a re-expansion in the Darley Arabian tail male descendancy.
+A nod to Chaucer for his assistance is certainly in order.
 Phalaris' most successful sons, on the track as well as in the stud, were out of Chaucer mares.
 One of those sons, Pharos, got the extraordinarily successful Nearco through whose sons Nasrullah and Royal Charger and, especially, his grandson Northern Dancer, a majority of the most successful stallions of the last four decades in the major TB breeding centers around the globe trace to Phalaris.

 In 1970, 35 years after Nearco's birth, a bay colt was foaled in Kentucky who would open a second significant expansion of Phalaris' tail male descendancy, this one tracing through son Sickle.
 The brilliant stakes-winning sprinter Mr. Prospector debuted at stud in 1975 in Florida. then moved to Kentucky, eventually becoming the most successful North American dirt-racing sire, ever.
 It is too early to determine whether this expansion will rival or displace Nearco's global dominance but the potential exists.
 Mr. Prospector lived to the age of 29, getting 25 foal crops, the last in 2000.
 He still has a few sons, not to mention many grandsons, great-grandsons &c., active in the studs of most major TB breeding centers.

-Except for these two major expansions, Phalaris' tail male descendancy is only slightly less contracted than that of other successful sires of his era.
-It is reasonable to think that Phalaris himself contributed in signficant measure to a grandson's (Nearco) success.
-Where Mr. Prospector is concerned, 6 generations removed from Phalaris via his sire and damsire, that's a bit of a stretch.
-Reports from and presentations by the research community hint that Mr. Prospector and Nearco were primary conduits of novel or rare genetic variants that subsequently attracted intense positive selection pressure.
-It is quite possible that the extraordinary success of their tail male descendancies has little or nothing to do with Phalaris, that his long-term dominance in sire line is pure serendipity.
+Except for major expansions at Nearco and Mr. Prospector, Phalaris' tail male descendancy is only slightly less contracted than that of other successful sires of his era.
+It is reasonable to think that Phalaris himself, via recombinant nuclear DNA, contributed in some signficant genetic measure to a grandson's (Nearco) successes.
+Where Mr. Prospector is concerned, 6 generations removed from Phalaris via his sire and damsire, that's less likely.

 Photograph by W W Rouch